-The Nighthawk AX12 is Netgear's analog for the Asus ROG Rapture GT-AX11000, and as such it a great alternative.
-Inside the Batwing-looking appendages on the side are eight antennas for increased range and high-performance even when multiple devices are connected.
-This is another great router if you have a device that needs high bandwidth on demand.
+The Nighthawk AX12 is Netgear's analog answer to the Asus ROG Rapture GT-AX11000, and as such it a great alternative.
+Inside the Batwing-looking appendages on the side are eight antennas, which delivers increased range and high-performance even when multiple devices are connected.
+If you have a device that needs high bandwidth on demand, this is an excellent router for you.
 One of the 5+1 LAN connections is a 5 Gigabit port, which once again, is great if you have a NAS.

 Wi-Fi 6 perfect for wide open spaces

 Speed: 802.11ac (5GHz) : up to 4333 Mbps, 802.11ax (2.4GHz) : up to 1148 Mbps, 802.11ax (5GHz) : up to 4804 Mbps | Connectivity: 1 Gbps WAN x1, 1 Gbps LAN x4 (On each router) | Features: Link Aggregation, MU-MIMO, Adaptive QoS, Traffic Analyzer